 Department of Nursing, University of Liverpool: Macmillan Lecturer in Cancer Nursing (1993 –1998).

-A wide selection of Simon's publications can be downloaded from Newcastle University's 'e-prints service'.
+A wide selection of my publications can be downloaded from Newcastle University's 'e-prints service'.

 Reviewer for the following Journals: Journal of Medical Ethics, Bioethics, Medicine Philosophy and Healthcare, Sociology, Reproductive Biomedicine Online, Human Fertility.